zachabdallah/mini-compiler/README.md

  - datatype conversion
  - calling functions (flow control)

-/n

 **Test file**

-test.c file will have code written in C that the lexer and parser we made it will demonstrate all captabilities and error messages
+Test.c file will have code written in C that the lexer and parser we made it will demonstrate all captabilities and error messages

+**Compilation Instructions**

+ADD INSTRUCTIONS TO COMPILE PROGRAM AND RUN TEST